-5. Lower stabilizer jacks by placing provided jack crank onto jack shaft and turn clockwise to lower.
+5. Lower the stabilizer jacks (Figure 3-8) by placing the provided jack crank onto the jack shaft and turn it clockwise to lower.
 Lower jack until frame begins to rise slightly.
 Equalize stabilizer jacks for best support.
 You may need to adjust the stabilizer jacks two or three times.

 NOTE: Road dirt and grime will sometimes make jacks difficult to operate.
 You may need to clean out before operating.
-To maintain stabilizer jacks keep clean and lubricate twice a year using only silicone lubricants as oils will attract dirt and cause additional problems.
+To maintain stabilizer jacks keep clean and lubricate twice a year using only silicone lubricants.
+Oils will attract dirt and cause additional problems.